Numbers, dates and time

 When two numbers occur together, they should be expressed in different styles, according to the nature of the elements and the context.

-When two or more numbers to which different rules apply occur in a series, the rule applying to the higher or highest number applies to all.
+When two or more numbers to which different rules apply occur in a series in the same sentence, the rule applying to the higher or highest number applies to all.

 When two numbers are used to indicate a range:

-When linking two numbers in a range, use the following forms:
+When linking two numbers, use the following forms:

 If the unit of the range is represented by a symbol, the symbol is always repeated.